-Slow release fertilizers help encourage prolific flowering and fruiting.
+Slow -fertilizers help encourage prolific flowering and fruiting.

 It is important to water frequently while the plant is establishing.
-Water requirements after establishments are low, watering just enough to keep the soil moist and more during times of drought.
+Water requirements after establishment are low, watering just enough to keep the soil moist and more during times of drought.

 Some renewal pruning is necessary to keep a nice shape.

 Duranta propagation is fairly easy using a piece of the woody limb (hardwood cutting) taken in the summer.
-Dip the end of six-inch piece of limb into rooting compound and plant.
+Dip the end of 6-inch (15 cm.) piece of limb into rooting compound and plant.
 Roots will establish fairly quickly.
 Seeds are also available and also seem to do well.